 Take a Stroll Through Le Marais

-One of the best neighbourhoods to wander around solo is the Jewish Quarter, formally known as Le Marais.
-This neighbourhood is full of great cheap eats, coffee shops, public parks, museums and boutique shopping.
+One of the best neighborhoods to wander around solo is the Jewish Quarter, formally known as Le Marais.
+This neighborhood is full of great cheap eats, coffee shops, public parks, museums, and boutique shopping.
 On Sundays, I truly don’t believe there is anywhere better to be in all of Paris.

 Place des Vosges

 As the oldest planned square in Paris, Place des Vosges has a long history and loyal following among Parisian locals who make their way to the beautifully manicured grass to kick back and enjoy slow weekends.
-Around the square there are many great cafes and eateries, my favourite being Carette (pick up some salted caramel macarons – they’re the best in town!)
+Around the square, there are many great cafes and eateries, my favorite being Carette (pick up some salted caramel macarons – they’re the best in town!)

 Dedicated to the history of the city, the Carnavalet Museum is only small but houses a lot of information and thus warrants a couple of hours to visit.
 This is a great way to learn more about the city and enjoy a smaller-scaled museum with fewer crowds (which can be quite overwhelming on your own!)